blakmagjick/BooksomBuddies-Flask/README.md

 [ ] Optimize viewing for mobile \
 [ ] Dark mode

+## Suggested Functionality From Test Users
+[x] Original Poster can delete any comments on their post. \

 ## Unsolved Problems

 ## Future Features
 [ ] Add ISBN to Book Model \
 [ ] Amazon Affiliate link \
-[ ] Original Poster can delete any comments on their post.
+[ ] Forum shows list of posts by title, and all information comes up when clicked